nikitaapraj/property-manager/docs/get-user.md

 # Get a user

-Find a user using by their user id.
+Find a user by their user id.

 ## URL